Keyboard shortcuts

 • Replace the placeholder name and role with yours.

-• Add your own preferences and rules.
+• Review your preferences and rules.

 If you’re using Claude’s Cowork mode, rename JESSE.md to CLAUDE.md.
 Cowork picks it up automatically.